SmartFilter Component

 Best Practices

-isSearchingprop to prevent modifications during active searches - Persist State: Store filters in state to maintain them across re-renders
+isSearchingprop to prevent modifications during active searches. - Persist State — Store filters in React state to maintain them across re-renders and component updates.

-- useMapFirst Hook - Main React hook for MapFirst SDK
+- useMapFirst Hook — Full hook reference, including